Policy Guidelines for Scheduling Events

 - Program sponsors are held responsible for damages to or loss of College property resulting from a scheduled event.
 General closing time for most facilities is 1:30 a.m.

-- No events may be scheduled after the final days of classes/during 'finals week'
+- No events may be scheduled after the final days of classes or during finals week.

 - Academic classes get priority scheduling

-our event must not take place on the same evening as other major events.
+I. Your event must not take place on the same evening as other major events